stevej2608/dash-holoniq-wordcloud/landing-page.md

 ## Installation

-You can install *dash-wordcloud* with `pip`:
+You can install *dash-holoniq-wordcloud* with `pip`:

 ```
-pip install dash-wordcloud
+pip install dash-holoniq-wordcloud
 ```

 ## Documentation